We think this TV show stands out for:

 Is it any good?

-Families can talk about how their life is different from the time and place of this show.
+Families can talk about how their life is different from the time and place of Taxi.

 How do you feel about the way the characters insult each other?
 What is each character's strength and weakness?
 What do they learn from each other?
 Are any of them intended to be role models?